mahbubul-haq/CSE102-Project-iGraphics.h/README.md

 It is better to have the mentioned codeblocks version, otherwise, setup process would not be same as guided.
 * Open DX_BALL project file in codeblocks.
 * Run Untitled2.cpp file
-* Read instructions of how to play.
+* Read instructions how to play.
 * Play and Enjoy!